26 August 2015—Attendance Policy: Autumn 2015

 Laptops and Classroom Computers

-There will be no use of laptop or classroom computers during class time.
+There will be no use of laptop or classroom computers during class time (or tablets or phones).
 I realize that taking notes on computers can be a useful practice, but I would like to emphasize a number of other note-taking strategies in our class.
 Part of a liberal education lies in pushing one’s boundaries.
 Experiment with various note-taking strategies.
 The only possible exception to this policy will be for clearly stated (mostly medical) needs.

-Keep your laptop in your bag during class.
+Keep your laptop (and tablet and phone) in your bag during class.

 |[e] Connected RF|